 F4: Word Maker, Part 1

+1. OverviewBlend the first sound (phoneme) together with the remainder of a spoken one-syllable word, but with no picture clues.
 This is the same activity as What’s My Word?
 Part 1 (F1), but with no picture cards to provide a visual clue.

 2. Materials & Preparation

 Adult: Remember, this is how the /mmm/ sound looks when it is written down.
 Listen carefully: /mmmmm/.
 What’s the sound?
 Child: /mmm/.
 Adult: Yes, /mmm/.
 Now touch under it and say the sound with me.
 Get ready: [Touch under the card and say the sound in unison with the child.]
 Adult and Child: /mmm/.
 Adult: Once more, by yourself.
 Get ready: Child: [while touching card underneath letter] /mmm/.
 Adult: Good job saying the /mmm/ sound!NOTE: When working with a stop sound (a.k.a. “quick and quiet” sound), like /b/, you may need to say the sound a few times to make sure the child hears you, like “/b/ /b/ /b/.”
 But when the child responds, she should just say the sound once. ↑ Top

 Video: How to play Word Maker, Parts 1-3Pick a starting sound (for example, /mmm/), and refer to the word list for suggested words starting with that sound.
 You will say the word to the child in two parts, separated by a one-second pause (written as • •), and he must combine them into a whole word.